median-man/quote/README.md

 - Add background image in place of gradient
 - Adjust opacity of gradient
 - Change quote font properties
+- Make control panel prettier
+- Add about page
+- Add animated instructional call outs for using the app
 - Register for cloud storage of quotes and color palettes
 - Premium accounts can deploy quote to static page